Eliot-RUIZ/automation/README.md

-## Automation of the comparison and plotting of non-linear models
+## Automation of the comparison using different estimators + automatic plotting of non-linear models of interest

 The function *compare_nlm* is fully functionnal and serves to choose the most appropriate non-linear model to a set of data consisting in 1 dependent variable (Y) and 1 factor.
 Both variables must be quantitative.